-A trusted adult doesn't have to be a family member.
+This doesn't have to be a family member.
 It can also be a teacher or a friend's parent - or even ChildLine.

-Remind your child that whatever the problem, it's not their fault and they will never get into trouble for speaking up.
+Remind them that whatever the problem, it's not their fault and they will never get into trouble for speaking up.

 Talking tips for the Underwear Rule